devops-java/docker-nginx-containers-network/README.md

 # docker-nginx-containers-network

-Containers Communication In a Network
+Containers Communication In A Network
 -------------------------------------
 1. Create and View network.
 2. Create nginx image.